davidmutinda/printf/README.md

 # printf
-This repo is an ALX-Group project that contains a recreation of the printf function from the standard i/o library.
+This repo contains an ALX-Group project that involves recreation of the printf function of the standard library.

 ## Requirements
 - Allowed editors: vi, vim, emacs.